-Over the years, Innova has put out some of the best discs in the world.
-Its tendency for innovation is surprisingly consistent.
+Over the years, Innova Disc Golf has put out some of the best discs in the world.
+Its tendency for innovation is surprisingly consistent (great name for the company).
 In this post, I will examine two of Innova’s most well-known fairway drivers.
-This is a comparison between Leopard vs Leopard3.
+This is a comparison of the Leopard vs Leopard3.

 General Characteristics and Ratings